Asthma and Allergy

-- It is important to determine if allergy and specific allergens trigger your asthma and/or make it worse.
+- If you know that allergy and specific allergens trigger your asthma or make it worse.

 - Try to avoid, remove or minimise exposure to confirmed allergens, if possible.

-- If you wheeze in Spring or Summer, see your doctor for advice as you may be at risk of thunderstorm asthma.
+- If you wheeze in Spring or Summer, see your doctor as you may be at risk of thunderstorm asthma.

-- Ensure that your allergic rhinitis is treated as well as your asthma, as untreated allergic rhinitis can make asthma more difficult to control.
+- Ensure that your allergic rhinitis is treated, as untreated allergic rhinitis can make asthma worse.

-- Be prepared for emergency treatment of anaphylaxis if you have asthma and severe food and/or insect allergies.
+- Be prepared for emergency treatment of anaphylaxis if you have asthma and severe food allergies.